paulcpederson/blog/source/articles/ranalog/index.md

 ## Wrap up

 In the end, I learned a lot and built myself a very useful app.
 You can check out the finished product at [ranalog.club](https://ranalog.club/) (_⚠️ warning: could have NSFW posts!_).
 I've been happily browsing a few times a day for the past several months!
-There were definitely some hurdles, but things like parcel and netlify made the process a whole lot easier.
+There were definitely some hurdles, but things like parcel and Netlify made the process a whole lot easier.

 As always, feel free to reach out to me on twitter [@paulcpederson](https://twitter.com/paulcpederson) with questions or comments!